apache/parquet-format/Encryption.md

 }
 ```

-### 5.1 Protection of column metadata
+### 5.3 Protection of sensitive metadata
 The Parquet file footer, and its nested structures, contain sensitive information - ranging
 from a secret data (column statistics) to other information that can be exploited by an
 attacker (e.g. schema, num_values, key_value_metadata, encoding
-and crypto_meta_data).
+and crypto_metadata).
 This information is automatically protected when the footer and
 secret columns are encrypted with the same key.
 In other cases - when column(s) and the
 footer are encrypted with different keys; or column(s) are encrypted and the footer is not,
 an extra measure is required to protect the column-specific information in the file footer.
 In these cases, the `ColumnMetaData` structures are Thrift-serialized separately and encrypted
- with the AES GCM cipher and a column-specific key, thus protecting the column stats and
+with a column-specific key, thus protecting the column stats and
 other metadata.
+The column metadata module is encrypted with the GCM cipher, serialized
-The encryption buffer is kept in an `optional binary encrypted_column_metadata`
+according to the section 5.1 instructions and stored in an `optional binary encrypted_column_metadata`
 field in the `ColumnChunk`.

 ```c
 struct ColumnChunk {